 Katie joined the Great Lakes Center as Field Station Research Technician in 2008, and became an Instructional Support Associate in 2015.
 Their research activities include field and lab support for projects conducted at the Field Station and giving sampling equipment demonstrations for biology classes.
 They are also a taxonomist for the Cooperative Science and Monitoring Initiative's Benthic Surveys.
-Katie finished a minor in Geographic Information Systems from Buffalo State in 2013 and makes maps for colleagues but hopes to apply geographic analysis to monitoring databases.
+Katie finished a minor in Geographic Information Systems from Buffalo State in 2013 and makes maps for colleagues but aims to apply geographic analysis to monitoring databases.
 They produce and manage several GLC publications, including this website, the GLC newsletter, and annual reports.

 Despite spending much of their time at the Field Station, Katie is passionate about advocating for LGBT+ and other minority students on campus, is a member of Bengal Allies, and has Safe Zone training.
 They are also a member of the Buffalo State Institutional Animal Care and Use Committee.

 Prior to working for Buffalo State, Katie worked as a chemical analyst in Rochester, NY, and as an intern at the Bureau of Land Management in Salem, OR, conducting endangered species surveys for marbled murrelets and spotted owls in the old-growth forests.